 - Since February 2014, demonstrations have occurred regularly in major urban centres throughout Venezuela, particularly in Caracas, Valencia, Maracay, Merida, San Cristobal.
 These have been associated with violence and have resulted in numerous deaths and injuries.
 Tensions remain high and demonstrations may continue.
 Australians should avoid all political gatherings and demonstrations as they have the potential to become violent.
-See under Civil unrest/political tension for further information.
+See the Safety and security: Civil unrest/political tension section for further information.

 - Venezuela has one of the world’s highest crime rates.
-Violent crime, including murder, armed robbery, kidnapping and carjacking, occurs frequently throughout Venezuela.
+Violent crime, including murder, armed robbery, kidnapping and carjacking, is endemic throughout Venezuela.
 Due to high levels of serious crime in Venezuela, Australian officials have been instructed to adopt enhanced security measures when travelling by car.

-- The road between the Maiquetia Simon Bolivar airport and Caracas is particularly dangerous due to violent crime.
+- The Maiquetia Simon Bolivar Airport area and the road between the airport and Caracas is particularly dangerous due to violent crime.
 There have been reports of muggings and kidnappings by criminals posing as taxi drivers.
 See the Crime section for more details.